GlacioHack/xdem/doc/source/about_xdem.md

 [gdaldem](https://gdal.org/programs/gdaldem.html) (slope, aspect, hillshade, roughness) and [RichDEM](https://richdem.readthedocs.io/en/latest/) (curvatures).

-## Who uses xDEM?
+## Who is behind xDEM?

 xDEM was created by a group of researchers with expertise in elevation data analysis for change detection applied to glaciology.
 Nowadays, its development is **jointly led by researchers in elevation data analysis** (including funding from NASA and SNSF) **and engineers from CNES** (French Space Agency).

-It is used by scientists or industrials **across various fields of Earth observation**.
+Most contributors and users are scientists or industrials working in **various fields of Earth observation**.

 ```{note}
 :class: tip